Trade Associations and Civic Organizations

-All proposed memberships in and contributions to trade associations and civic organizations are reviewed by a Dow Government Affairs work group, and follow the same authorization process as for political spending activities.
+All memberships in and contributions to trade associations and civic organizations are reviewed by a Dow Government Affairs work group, and follow the same authorization process as for political spending activities.

 Dow receives information from trade and business associations as well as civic leagues and social welfare organizations in the U.S. regarding the portion of our dues or contributions that are used for lobbying expenses and political expenditures.
 We include this information in the aggregate in our quarterly lobbying activity reports filed with the U.S. Congress, as required by the Lobbying Disclosure Act (LDA)3.
 View Dow's LDA filings.

 For those trade associations and civic organizations to which Dow contributes $25,000 or more annually, Dow also provides this information below.